 - 1.1 Chapter 37 (Debt Issues to Professional Investors Only) of Listing Rules ("Chapter 37") is a streamlined listing platform for debt securities offered to professional investors only.
 It has no prescribed disclosure requirements while vetting is limited to the fulfilment of eligibility requirements and the inclusion of the prescribed disclaimer and certain statements in the listing documents.
-Once listed, the trading in debt securities listed on the Exchange under Chapter 37 ("Chapter 37 Debt(s)") is currently predominantly conducted off-exchange and mostly cleared through overseas clearing systems. - 1.2 This guidance provides (a) guidance on disclosure in listing documents for Chapter 37 Debts and in particular, those with special features ("DSSF(s)") and (b) general guidance on an issuer's continuing obligations on Chapter 37 Debts. - 1.3 Special features refer to the non-exhaustive list of special features of certain debt securities that render such debt securities complex as posted on the Securities and Futures Commission's (the "SFC") website, which include perpetual or subordinated debt securities, or those with variable or deferred interest payment terms, extendable maturity dates, or those which are convertible or exchangeable or have contingent write down or loss absorption features, or those with multiple credit support providers and structures.
+Once listed, the trading in debt securities listed on the Exchange under Chapter 37 ("Chapter 37 Debt(s)") is currently predominantly conducted off-exchange and mostly cleared through overseas clearing systems. - 1.2 This guidance provides guidance on disclosure in listing documents for Chapter 37 Debts and in particular, those with special features ("DSSF(s)"). - 1.3 Special features refer to the non-exhaustive list of special features of certain debt securities that render such debt securities complex as posted on the Securities and Futures Commission's (the "SFC") website2, which include perpetual or subordinated debt securities, or those with variable or deferred interest payment terms, extendable maturity dates, or those which are convertible or exchangeable or have contingent write down or loss absorption features, or those with multiple credit support providers and structures. - 1.4 This guidance is intended to provide guidance to issuers and as a reminder of expected standards of disclosure, including risk disclosure, with respect to Chapter 37 Debts generally, and features commonly associated with DSSFs.
+This guidance is not intended to be exhaustive nor prescriptive as to (a) the types of, or the scope of, DSSFs, (b) the features of a particular DSSF which may require disclosure or (c) the form of that disclosure.
+In this context, issuers are reminded of the responsibility statement which is required to be included in a listing document (see Listing Rule 37.28).